 Desirable qualifications (this is not an exhaustive list)

 - relevant SANS or other commercial advanced cyber/IT courses (such as CEH)

 - cyber/IT/IS educational qualifications

-- Senior Forensics Practitioner or equivalent qualification (qualified to use forensic tools such as Encase, FTK, XRY, Cellebrik, etc.)
+- senior forensics practitioner or equivalent qualification (qualified to use forensic tools such as Encase, FTK, XRY, Cellebrite, etc.)

 - Prince2, ITIL, APMP

-To register an interest in joining the Cyber Reserve or for more information, please contact the SO2 Recruiting, JCU(R) at: JFCYG-RES-GroupMailBox@mod.gov.uk.
+To register an expression of interest (EOI) in joining the cyber reserve or for more information, please email the SO2 recruiting, JCU(R) at: JFCYG-RES-GroupMailBox@mod.gov.uk.
 To make it clear that you have visited this portal please include in the subject line ‘EOI’ followed by your family name.

-If after three working days you have not received an acknowledgement confirming receipt of your expression of interest sent via the email link above, please contact HQ JCU(R) on 01452 712612 ext 5930.
+If after 5 working days you have not received an acknowledgement confirming receipt of your expression of interest sent via the email link above, please contact JFCyG Reserves on 01452 712612 Ext 5930.